bryan15/SmartSOCKSProxy/readme.md

 # SmartSOCKSProxy

-Routing between network segments is often impaired by NAT or a firewall for security.
+Routing between network segments is often impaired by NAT or firewalls for security.
-Gaining access to services behind the firewall requires an authenticated tunnel such as VPN or SSH.
+Gaining access to services behind the firewall requires an authenticated tunnel such as SSH.

 This works fine until we try to access services in multiple network segments at the same time.
-It's not obvious how to route any given connection - should it be routed directly to the IP address, go through a VPN, or use SSH as a proxy?
+It's not obvious how to route any given connection - should it be routed directly to the IP address, use SSH as a proxy?
 Who is responsible for deciding how to route connections, and who is responsible for starting and stoping SSH sessions?

 SmartSOCKSProxy, that's who.